 On October 1, 2013, the Minnesota Department of Health published an approved list of assessment organizations for their Environmental Laboratory Accreditation Program.
 A2LA is included on this list of approved assessment organizations.

-The Missouri Revised Statues, Chapter 650, Department of Public Safety (650.060.1) requires that, as of December 31, 2012, any crime laboratory providing reports or testimony to a state court pertaining to a result of the forensic analysis of evidence shall be accredited by an accrediting organization approved by the Department of Public Safety.
+The Missouri Revised Statutes, Chapter 650, Department of Public Safety (650.060.1) requires that, as of December 31, 2012, any crime laboratory providing reports or testimony to a state court pertaining to a result of the forensic analysis of evidence shall be accredited by an accrediting organization approved by the Department of Public Safety.
 On April 8, 2015, A2LA was notified by the Missouri Department of Public Safety of its approval of the A2LA Forensic Science Accreditation Program.
-Evidence of A2LA approval may be found at: http://dps.mo.gov/dir/crime-approved-accrediting-orgs.php
+Evidence of A2LA approval may be found on the Missouri Department of Public Safety website.

 The New York City Department of Buildings has recognized A2LA’s program for accrediting Special Inspection bodies, as detailed on their website.
 Special Inspections entail the monitoring of certain critical aspects of building construction as defined in Chapter 17 of the International Building Code (IBC).
 The NYC Department of Buildings also has specific technical requirements which form part of A2LA’s accreditation program in this area.